kh4nh12/ViTASD/README.md

-# ViTASD: A novel dataset and method for Vietnamese Targeted Aspect-based Sentiment Analysis (ViTASA)
+# ViTASA: New Benchmark and Methods for Vietnamese Targeted Aspect Sentiment Analysis for Multiple Textual Domains

 <!-- Table of Contents
 =================